absolutelightning/treds/README.md

 * `ZREVRANGELEXKVS key offset count withscore min max` - Returns the count number of key/value pair in which keys are >= min and <= max starting from an index in a sorted map in reverse lex order.
 WithScore can be true or false
 * `ZREVRANGESCOREKEYS key min max offset count withscore` - Returns the count number of keys with the score between min/max in reverser sorted order of score.
 WithScore can be true or false
 * `ZREVRANGESCOREKVS key min max offset count withscore` - Returns the count number of key/value pair with the score between min/max in reverse sorted order of score.
 WithScore can be true or false

+#### List Store
+* `KEYSL cursor regex count` - Returns count number of keys in List Store matching a regex in lex order starting with cursor.
+Count is optional.
+Last element is the next cursor
 * `LPUSH key element [element ...]` - Adds elements to the left of list with key
 * `RPUSH key element [element ...]` - Adds elements to the right of list with key
 * `LPOP key count` - Removes count elements from left of list with key and returns the popped elements